-These functions return a negative value if something went wrong, as explained in Section 46.3.1.
+These functions return a negative value if something went wrong, as explained in Section 47.3.1.
 Otherwise, the function returns GRIOMMU\ERR\OK when successful.

-$Table\ 46.6.\ griommu\master\find\ function\ declaration$
+Table 47.6. griommu\master\find function declaration

-Proto int griommu_master_find( int vendor, int device, int instance ) About Find a specific instance of a master on the IOMMU.
+Proto int griommu_master_find( int vendor, int device, int instance )

+About Find a specific instance of a master on the IOMMU.
 The master is defined by the vendor and device id numbers.
 The function returns the master index when successfull.
-See Section 46.3.4.
+See Section 47.3.4.

+Param vendor [IN] Integer

+Vendor id number.

+Param device [IN] Integer

+Device id number.

+Return int.
+Returns the master index when successful.
+Otherwise, returns GRIOMMU_ERR_NOTFOUND or a negative value if something went wrong, as explained in Section 47.3.1.